schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 * * **Gutaussehend:** Flirten, Dinge verkaufen, Filmrollen bekommen, Modeln, beliebt sein

 * **Huge:** good for looking menacing, reaching high places, acting like a body builder, or getting stuck in small spaces.
-* * **Riesig:** bedrohlich aussehen, an hohe Dinge heranzukommen, eine Bodybuilderin spielen, in kleinen
+* * **Gewaltig:** bedrohlich aussehen, an hohe Dinge herankommen, eine Bodybuilderin spielen, in kleinen Umgebungen steckenbleiben

 * **Overweight:** a problem when exercising and borrowing clothes.